EiinGeeeL/cheese-chatter/README.md

-# Cheese-Chatter
+# Cheese-Chatter - State Oriented Project
 Cheese Chatter is an LLM app ready to integrate with a Telegram bot.
+This project has a structure designed for high scalability, reusability and customization of Graphs and Subgraphs.
+The refactoring is oriented to StateHandlerClasses, which are responsible of modifications in the GraphState by Runnables and Commands.

-The application is built with langchain-langgraph-~~langserver~~ and has the following architecture:
+The application is built with langchain-langgraph-~~langserver~~ and has the following architecture captured by each run:

 ![alt text](/artifacts/cheese_graph.png)